Monument to Eliza and William Deacon, St Luke's Churchyard, Maidenhead Berkshire.

 Also William Deacon who died 10th September 1894 aged 59 years.
 His end was peace."

-William Deacon was born in 1835 in White Waltham Berkshire to Thomas Deacon, a horse breaker and his wife Elizabeth.
-In 1856 William married his first wife Mary Woodhouse and together they had four children, William, Thomas, Mary Selina and Emma Esther.
-Mary seems to vanish completely after the 1861 census, however I have been unable to locate a death for her.
-In 1871 William can be found with his second wife Eliza running The Ray Thames Hotel in Ray Mead Road, Maidenhead Berkshire.
+William Deacon was born in 1835 in White Waltham Berkshire to Thomas Deacon, a coachman, and his wife Elizabeth.
+William first appears on the 1841 Census, aged 4, living with his parents and siblings in Star Lane, Hurley, Berkshire.
+The family are still living in Star Lane, Hurley in 1851.
+In 1856 William married his first wife Mary Woodhouse and together they had four children, William, Thomas, Mary Selina, and Emma Esther.
+In 1871 William can be found with his second wife Eliza running The Ray Mead Hotel, then called the Ray Tavern, in Ray Mead Road, Maidenhead Berkshire.
 1881 find the family still at the hotel in Ray Mead Road, now named The Ray Mead Hotel.

 After Eliza's death in 1886, William married Elizabeth Ann Aylett in 1888 in Colchester.
 In 1889 William and Elizabeth moved to The East Arms Hotel in Hurley Berkshire, three years before William's death, they can be found there on the 1891 census.